MicrosoftDocs/fabric-docs/docs/get-started/copilot-privacy-security.md

 ---
-title: "Privacy, security, and responsible use of Copilot for data science and AI skill (preview)"
+title: "Privacy, security, and responsible use of Copilot in Fabric (preview)"
 description: Learn about privacy, security, and responsible use for Copilot for data science in Microsoft Fabric.
 author: maggiesMSFT
 ms.author: maggies